sai-sy/paymentWebApp/production_notes/production-notes.md

         - [ ] Receipts
             -[x] List
-            -[ ] Click thru on receipt to open image of receipt -[ ] Edit
+            -[ ] Click thru on receipt to open image of receipt -[ ] Let choice of receipt payment or not and add a default bool for that -[ ] Edit
                 - do not edit the image name!
         - [ ] User List